Skip to main content

 in practice

-Most AI integration projects fail not because of model quality but because of the gap between a working prototype and a maintainable production system.
-The notebook works.
-The API endpoint built around it fails under load, drifts as data changes, and has no monitoring when it starts returning wrong answers.
-We close that gap.
+Most AI integration projects ship a prototype, then stall.
+The notebook works; the API built around it falls over under load, drifts as data changes, and has no monitoring when it starts returning wrong answers.
+We build the bridge between working demo and production service — with proper error handling, observability, and fallback behavior from day one.

 In the AI Era